Generic Name and Formulations:

 Not for the treatment of squamous cell NSCLC.

 See full labeling.
 Increased risk of myelosuppression without vitamin supplementation.
 Permanently discontinue if Grade 3 or 4 neurologic toxicity, recurrent Grade 3 or 4 non-hematologic toxicity after two dose reductions, severe/life-threatening skin toxicity, interstitial pneumonitis, or signs of radiation recall occur.
-Do not start a treatment cycle unless ANC is ≥1500cells/mm3, platelets ≥100,000cells/mm3 and CrCl ≥45mL/min.
-Monitor CBCs, platelets, renal and hepatic function.
+Do not start a treatment cycle unless ANC is ≥1500cells/mm3, platelets ≥100,000cells/mm3.
+Monitor CBCs, platelets, renal function.
 Renal impairment (CrCl <45mL/min).
 Severe third space fluid.
 Embryo-fetal toxicity.
 Pregnancy; avoid.
-Use effective contraception during treatment and for 6 months (females) or 3 months (males) after final dose.
+Use effective contraception during and for 6 months (females) or 3 months (males) after final dose.
 Nursing mothers: not recommended (during and for 1 week after final dose).

 Increased risk of toxicity with concomitant ibuprofen in renal impairment (CrCl 45–79mL/min): avoid for 2 days before, the day of, and 2 days following pemetrexed dose; if unavoidable, monitor more frequently for effects.

-Fatigue, nausea, anorexia, vomiting, fatigue, stomatitis/pharyngitis, constipation, rash/desquamation, neutropenia, anemia, thrombocytopenia, elevated creatinine, sensory neuropathy; rare: renal failure.
+Fatigue, nausea, anorexia, vomiting, stomatitis/pharyngitis, constipation, rash/desquamation, neutropenia, anemia, thrombocytopenia, dyspnea, diarrhea, headache, decreased appetite; rare: renal failure.

 Testing considerations: TS (thymidylate synthase) expression for response and toxicity.